Galaxy Deblending using Residual Dense Neural networks: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research through the SciDAC grant ``Accelerating HEP Science: Inference and Machine Learning at Extreme Scales''.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research through the SciDAC grant ``Accelerating HEP Science: Inference and Machine Learning at Extreme Scales'' under DOE Contract Number DE-SC-0012704.
 We thank our collaborators for useful input.